automl/CARL/README.md

-# The GenRL Benchmark Library
+# The CARL Benchmark Library
-GenRL provides highly configurable contextual extensions to several well-known RL environments.
+CARL (context adaptive RL) provides highly configurable contextual extensions to several well-known RL environments.
 It's designed to test your agent's generalization capabilities in all scenarios where intra-task generalization is important.